Article • 27 min read

 6. Product quality issues template

-Whether it’s different product expectations or an unexpected defect, quality issues might sometimes arise.
+Quality issues might sometimes arise, whether from different product expectations or an unexpected defect.
 Here’s an example of how to handle unhappy customers in this situation.

 Dear [Customer Name],